-We created a Leadership Development Mastermind so we could help leaders step into their roles with utmost confidence and the best foresight to lead others.
+Alex Pilkington and I created a Leadership Development Mastermind so we could help leaders step into their roles with utmost confidence and the best foresight to lead others.
 With that in mind, we found that casting a strategic vision is imperative to being able to effectively and powerfully lead others.
-In this article we will reveal why Strategic Leadership is important and why we have chosen strategic leadership as the first quality of our curriculum.
+In this article, I will reveal why Strategic Leadership is important and why we have chosen strategic leadership as the first quality of our curriculum.

 What is a Strategic Leader?

 Where the strategic leader differs from a typical leader is in their ability to anticipate future trends and needs and then communicate the benefits and a course of action to a diverse audience that inspires action.
 A strategic leader is as equally effective at building coalitions as other leaders.
-However, they also tend to possess an advanced ability for maintaining focus on two dynamic planes simultaneously – the current reality and the future of possibility.
-This ability helps them to maintain focus and clarity on the big picture and the goals while also being based in reality.
+However, they also tend to possess an advanced ability to maintain focus on two dynamic planes simultaneously – the current reality and the future of possibility.
+This ability helps them to maintain focus and clarity on the big picture and the goals while also being based on reality.

 Leaders tend to be skilled in one of the two planes and operate effectively within that framework.
 The challenge is learning and becoming effective in both to accomplish your vision.
-As a strategic leader your goal is to holistically prepare your organization for whatever the future has in store.
-To do this successfully, a strategic leader has to be part Merlin the Wizard-having one foot in the present while also being able to see into, anticipate and predict the future.
+As a strategic leader, your goal is to holistically prepare your organization for whatever the future has in store.
+To do this successfully, a strategic leader has to be like Merlin the Wizard, having one foot in the present while also being able to see into, anticipate and predict the future.
 The best leaders see how to take advantage of unseen opportunities or avoid risks, enabling them to navigate your organization appropriately and realize your vision.